Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 ### Isolation by abstraction: virtualization and (later) containers.
 See slide 83 (also article about Docker security!
 Interesting)
 ### By able to describe differences between the execution environment alternative on Slide19/Lect5.
+What?
+Only TPM PCRs here.
+No slide19 in none of the prescribed lectures have anything logical to this question.
 ### Virtualization: what is type 1 and type 2 virtualization.
 What is Full/pure and impure/para virtualization?
 **Type 1:** Runs on 'bare metal', **Type 2:** Runs on host.